In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

 - Reddit subreddits

-There are a lot of ways to promote your blog efficiently to get more blog traffic fast.
+There are many ways to promote your blog efficiently to get more traffic fast.

-But, don’t forget to start building an email list, if you don’t have an email list already.
+But don’t forget to start building an email list if you don’t have an email list already.
 There are lots of reasons to have a quality email list.
-One of the most important things about email marketing is people still check emails and actually people buy from emails.
+One of the most important things about email marketing is that people still check emails and buy from emails.

 Lots of information, yeah?
 Well done, you read it thoroughly.
-By now you know how to increase website traffic fast without any manual link building practice.
+You now know how to increase website traffic fast without any manual link-building practice.

-Today, I discussed with you how I increased my blog traffic by 20.95% and how you can replicate it.
-No hard works, No tricks, No black-hat SEO techniques.
+Today, I discussed how I increased my blog traffic by 20.95% and how you can replicate it.
+No hard work, No tricks, No black-hat SEO techniques.
 Everything is pretty simple to follow.

 I am pretty happy to know your thoughts about this article.
 Please share your views, complaints, and suggestions in the comment form below.

-P.S: Please can you do me a favour to spread out this post among bloggers like you?
-If you enjoyed reading this post and think it’s informative, helpful and your friends also will like to read, please share it with your friends on any social network.
+P.S: Please, can you do me a favor and spread this post among bloggers like you?
+If you enjoyed reading this post and think it’s informative and helpful and your friends would like to read it, please share it with your friends on any social network.
 Thanks for your support.
 I really appreciate it.